sarthak255/Desktop-Virtual-Assistant-jarvis/Guide.md

 ## Screen Reader Integration
 JARVIS can integrate a screen reader for accessibility using the `pyttsx3` package.
 Use the `screen reader` command to read text aloud.

+## Secure Personal Storage
+JARVIS provides 25GB of password-protected storage for confidential data.
+Use the `initialize storage`, `store encrypted data`, and `retrieve encrypted data` commands to manage your personal storage.